MIT-AI-Alignment/maia-website/src/lib/README.md

 - `showSocials`: Whether to show social media links (default: `true`)
 - `showAllContacts`: Whether to show all contact information (default: `false`)
 - `showAllSocials`: Whether to show all social media links or just the default ones (default: `false`)
+- `showExpandButton`: Whether to show an expand/collapse button for additional contact information (default: `false`)

 By default, the Profile component displays social icons in the following order: Personal Website, Email (MIT email is prioritized if available), LinkedIn, and Google Scholar.
 To show additional social media icons (GitHub, GitLab, Twitter, Instagram, Medium), set `showAllSocials` to `true`.

+When `showExpandButton` is set to `true`, a visually distinctive purple chevron icon will appear alongside the social icons if the person has additional contact information.
+Clicking this icon will expand the profile to show all contact details and social links.
+The expanded content appears in a floating card with a consistent purple color scheme throughout, including section headers, borders, icons, and links.

+The dropdown has a minimum width of 280px and can expand up to 400px to accommodate longer content.
+Text within the dropdown will wrap naturally for better readability, ensuring that even long email addresses or URLs are fully visible.
+The dropdown also features a smooth roll-down/up animation when opened or closed for a more polished user experience.

 **Note:** For email contacts, the component will prioritize displaying MIT email addresses in the social icons.
 If a person doesn't have an MIT email, their personal email will be shown instead.
+Academic profile links like Google Scholar, arXiv, and OpenReview are properly formatted to display clean, readable identifiers rather than full URLs.

 #### Person-specific Display Preferences